J. R. Clynes: Governmental office

 to the Russian revolutionary Leon Trotsky, then living in exile in Turkey, who had been invited by the Independent Labour Party to give a lecture in Britain.
-Clynes had then been immortalised by the scathing criticism of his concept of the right to asylum, voiced by Trotsky in the last chapter of his autobiography My Life, entitled "The planet without visa".
+Clynes received a scathing rebuttal of his conception of the right to asylum by Trotsky, in the last chapter of his autobiography My Life titled "The planet without visa".

 In 1931, Clynes sided with Arthur Henderson and George Lansbury, against MacDonald's support for austerity measures to deal with the Great Depression.
 Clynes split with MacDonald when the latter left Labour to form a National Government.
-In the 1931 election, Clynes was one of the casualties, losing his Manchester Platting seat.
-Nevertheless, he regained this constituency in 1935, and then remained in the House of Commons until his retirement ten years later, at the 1945 general election.
+At the 1931 general election, Clynes was one of the notable casualties, losing his Manchester Platting seat.
+Nevertheless, he regained the constituency four years later in 1935, and then remained in the House of Commons, following the wartime suspension of party politics; until his retirement ten years later, at the 1945 general election.

 Retirement and death

 After retiring, Clynes was living in very straitened circumstances, with no other income than trade union pension of £6 per week.
 This pension debarred him from the Commons Ex-Members Fund.
 Doctors' and nursing fees in respect of his invalid wife had hit him heavily.
 MPs opened a fund to help and raised about £1,000.
 Thus, after a lifetime spent in advancing the material conditions of the people, he died in relative poverty in October 1949.
 His wife died a month later.